alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 ## Deploy from AWS CodeCommit when Github is unavailable

-Choose an app and decide on an old release tag or branch to deploy.
 Follow the [Deploying from AWS CodeCommit](/manual/github-unavailable.html#deploying-from-aws-codecommit) instructions in the Integration or Staging environment.

 ## Run a Terraform `plan`